WCoder007/Healnaut/README.md

 ## Model Training
 * Doc2vec word embedding model was used to vectorize our questions (Ref: Doc2Vec is a Google product released in 2018 and can be use in python or R)
-* To train the model. data was scrapped via beautifulsoup.
+* To train the model, data was scrapped via beautifulsoup.
 * Only the topic and body text was fetched
 * The data was then cleaned  with the help of python nltk kit.
-* Then trained the model on about 4 GB pure text.
+* The model was trained on about 4 GB pure text.
 * For choosing the model hyperparameters cosine similarity was chosen on the benchmark sentences and the best ones were picked.

 Note: The nobility of the model is training the model on the reliable healthcare resources.

 ## Challenges Faced